-The College of Liberal Arts offers the baccalaureate degree of Bachelor of Arts.
+The College of Arts & Sciences offers the baccalaureate degrees of Bachelor of Arts and Bachelor of Science.
 To earn a degree, a candidate must successfully complete the General Education Program, specific degree, and major program requirements.

 All candidates for graduation with the Baccalaureate Degree must: